prakashsurya/prakashsurya.github.io/content/post/2017-10-24-zil-performance-how-i-doubled-sync-write-speed.md

 ???

-# Example: After

- - Then, after the "write" ZIO completes...
+- After that "write" ZIO **completes**, the flush ZIO is issued

- - we'll issue the flush ZIO
+- The flush ZIO is also a child of the `lwb` root ZIO

- - This flush must not be issued until the "write" completes

 ---